Skip to contents

 disposition_table

-A data frame or tibble containing fields from edisposition needed for this measure's calculations.
+A data.frame or tibble containing only the edisposition fields needed for this measure's calculations.

 erecord_01_col